ajufrancis/neutron-lan/virtual_subnet.md

 My first experiment was to use ProxyARP techinique to redirect a specific flow to the underlay network.

 <pre>
-Unicast packets are send to the destination via the underlay network:
+Unicast packets are sent to the destination via the underlay network:

  10.0.1.101                                       10.0.1.103
   [vHost]                                           [vHost]